ITU-BDSA23-GROUP8/Chirp/docs/report.md

 The **end2end tests**, tests the program's overall functionality from start to end, including login and authorization.

+As a note, we are aware that the Playwright tests currently directly tests directly upon the PROD Server website (meaning, test cheeps etc are actually publicized, although then deleted again in the tests).
+Ideally, one would have a seperate environment 'TEST', in which these end2end tests are actualized.

 ***Software needed***:
 - VSCODE